OWLS HEAD: A RECOGNIZED CANDIDATE FOR PROTECTION FOR 45 YEARS

 Owls Head Park has been part of park plans or protected land plans for 45 years.
 Whether it was listed as “Owls Head Provincial Park” or “Owls Head Park Reserve,” the park was included on maps and government documents over several decades, leading many Nova Scotians to think that it was protected.
 The public is well-justified in thinking that the property has a high ecological value and is worthy of protection.

-Many citizens, community groups, and NGOs have spent countless hours participating in the different initiatives, such as the Eastern Shore Seaside Park System, the Colin Stewart Forest Forum, and the 12 % protected land initiative.
+Many citizens, community groups, and NGOs have spent countless hours participating in the different initiatives, such as the Eastern Shore Seaside Park System, the Colin Stewart Forest Forum, the 12 % protected land initiative, and Our Parks and Protected Areas.
 It shows that many Nova Scotians deeply care about our wild lands.

 Prepared by Patricia Egli with supplementary material by Lindsay Lee.